 Our results of operations could vary as a result of the methods, estimates, and judgments that we use in applying our accounting policies, including with respect to our allowance for credit losses.

 From time to time, the Financial Accounting Standards Board (the "FASB") and the SEC change the financial accounting and reporting standards that govern the preparation of our financial statements.
 In addition, the FASB, SEC, bank regulators and outside independent auditors may revise their previous interpretations regarding existing accounting regulations and the application of these accounting standards.
 The methods, estimates and judgments that we use in applying our accounting policies have a significant impact on our results of operations.
-Such methods, estimates and judgments, include methodologies to value our securities, estimate our allowance for loan losses and the realization of deferred tax assets and liabilities.
-These methods, estimates and judgments are, by their nature, subject to substantial risks, uncertainties and assumptions, and factors may arise over time that lead us to change our methods, estimates and judgments.
+Such methods, estimates and judgments, include methodologies to value our securities, estimate our allowance for credit losses and evaluate goodwill and other intangibles for impairment.
+These methods, estimates and judgments are, by their nature, subject to substantial risks, uncertainties and assumptions; factors may arise over time that lead us to change our methods, estimates and judgments.
 Changes in those methods, estimates and judgments could significantly affect our results of operations.
 These changes can be difficult to predict and can materially impact how we record and report our financial condition and results of operations.

 Accounting & Financial Operations - Risk 3